Sadurvedamangalam

-Sadurvedamangalam is a village in Singampunari Taluk, Sivaganga district, Tamil Nadu, India, 500 kilometers from the state capital of Chennai.
+Sadur Veda Mangalam is a village in Singampunari Taluk, Sivaganga district, Tamil Nadu, India, 400 kilometers from the state capital of Chennai.

 Information

 The village has a population of 4000.
 It also has many historic temples.
-In addition, the village is a connecting place between Madurai, Dindigul, Pazhani to Karaikudi and Rameswaram.
+In addition, a village is a connecting place between Madurai, Dindigul, Pazhani to Karaikudi and Rameswaram.
 It includes two more remote villages: Silaneerpatti, and Vadathipatti.
-S.V Mangalam has a circle level police station, VAO, Post Office, and Public Distribution Center such as Ration Shop The postal code of the village is 630501.
+S.V Mangalam has a circle level police station, VAO, Post Office, and Public Distribution Center such as a Ration Shop The postal code of the village is 630501.